ElisabethHuhn/AndroidArchitectureExample3/README.md

 * Explain why the chart is here.
 What are you trying to tell us.
 * Put the data table under the chart.
 But it doesn't have to be visible by default
 * Use interactivity to help users interpret data in charts
-* Use a button for actions andd a link for navigation
+* Use a button for actions and a link for navigation
+* Aim for having only one primary call to acton on each page
+* Add in more white space than you would normally be inclined to do
+* Put related things closer to each other

 * wording
   * wording conveys purpose